What Percentage Do Realtors Make From A Home Sale?

 Editor’s note: On March 15, 2024, the National Association of Realtors (NAR) announced a landmark lawsuit settlement that will change the way real estate agent commissions are handled in the future.
 These changes will “decouple” seller and buyer agent compensation.
 Industry experts predict that this decoupling will likely lower agent fees and give buyers the ability to negotiate commission amounts directly.
 Learn more.

-How the Realtor® commission structure works
+How the Realtor commission structure works

-“The seller pays around 6% commission and the buyer’s agent will take roughly half of that, so the total commission price is split between the two agents,” explains Shawn Hartmann, a top- performing real estate agent in St. Paul, MN who holds more than 16 years of experience.
+Typically, a seller’s agent earns a 3% commission on the sale, as they must share the commission with the buyer’s agent.
+“The seller pays around 6% commission and the buyer’s agent will take roughly half of that, so the total commission price is split between the two agents,” explains Shawn Hartmann, a top-performing real estate agent in St. Paul, Minnesota, who has more than 19 years of experience.

-The percentage realtors and brokers make on a home sale
+The percentage Realtors and brokers make on a home sale

 The table below provides some examples of how the commissions on sales would break down based on a 50% split commission fee at 6%.